Eta Aurigae

 Eta Aurigae is a star in the northern constellation of Auriga.
 Its identifier is a Bayer designation that is Latinized from η Aurigae, and abbreviated Eta Aur or η Aur.
 The star is officially named Haedus, pronounced /'hiːd@s/.
 With an apparent visual magnitude of 3.18, it is visible to the naked eye.
-Based upon parallax measurements made during the Hipparcos mission, this star is approximately 243 ly distant from the Sun.
-It is receding with a radial velocity of +7 km/s.
+Based upon parallax measurements made during the Hipparcos mission, this star is approximately 243 ly distant from the Sun, at least ten times nearer than the next (angularly close) star of the bright stars forming the asterism (Epsilon Aurigae).
+It is currently receding with a radial velocity of +7 km/s.